info757/AI-Maker-Space-AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: This tests the apps ability to take something complex and simplify it for a beginner.
+It's super innteresting that the 'coding expert' personality in my app gave a complex answer for someone that understands code.
+The 'therapist' personality gave a much easier explanation appropriate for a beginner.
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: This tested the ability to ingest outside material and break it down for the user.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: Testing the ability of the AI to take parameters and build a creative story around those constraints.
+The 'creative writer' personality did a super job compared to the 'coding expert' and 'medical advice' personalities.
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: Testing math.
+Interestingly the 'therapist' gave the clearest explanation using less mathematical symbols but more words.
+'Coding Expert' naturally used more symbols to model the problem.
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Testing ability to understand tone and semantics and achieve a good result based on the 'professional, formal tone' prompt.
+The'helpful assistant' was very formal and the 'therapist' was more human and less robotic.
+Super cool!

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.